Boaz95/Android_App_Course/README.md

 # Android_App_Course
-Repository for Android app dev by HackerU
+Repository for Android app dev for HackerU by Boaz Schwarz